Homebrew/homebrew-cask/CONTRIBUTING.md

 and submitted to [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).
 Nightly builds always go in [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).

+### Trial Versions

+Before submitting a trial, please make sure it can be made into a full working version without the need to be redownloaded.
+If an App provides a trial but the only way to buy the full version is via the Mac App Store, it does not currently belong in any of the official repos.

 ### Unofficial Builds

 When an App developer does not offer a binary download, please submit the